 When you let all the dust settle, you can clearly see the benefits of programmatic video yourself.
 As you already know, it all starts with transparency and scalability.
 Programmatic videos are one of the best transparent ways to monetize video content on your properties.
 And, of course, it is scalable.

 Header bidding took its time to storm the market.
 The same is true for programmatic video advertising.
 The programmatic video is still in its initial phase.
-Publishers (mostly premium and mid-market) have started implementing solutions like video header bidding to make sure they can reap the best eCPM for the impressions.
+Publishers (mostly premium and mid-market) have started implementing solutions like video header bidding to ensure they can reap the best eCPM for impressions.

 The solution is to take a pertinent approach.
-If you’re implementing video header bidding, make sure the partners are active and winning.
-You can have a backup (waterfall) to fill the impressions, but ensure the setup is optimized for speed.
+If you’re implementing video header bidding, ensure the partners are active and winning.
+You can have a backup (waterfall) to fill the impressions but ensure the setup is optimized for speed.

 Is Implementing Programmatic Video Ads Easy?